openbmc/phosphor-logging/README.md

   - The main event log interface.
 - [xyz.openbmc_project.Association.Definitions]
   - Used for specifying inventory items as the cause of the event.
-  - For more information on associations, see [here][associations-doc].
+  - For more information on associations, see the [associations doc][associations-doc].
 - [xyz.openbmc_project.Object.Delete]
   - Provides a Delete method to delete the event.
 - [xyz.openbmc_project.Software.Version]